AppWerft/Ti.Flic/README.md

 Ti.Flic is an open-source project to support the Flic Android-SDK in Appcelerator's Titanium Mobile.
 The IOS-version from Hansemann you can find [here](https://github.com/hansemannn/ti.flic).

+Unfortunately is a 100% parity of signature not possible.
+It is because different architecture of both native SDKs.

 This module is highly work in progress and should not be used in any productional environment!
  Hint: send me a button and then I can test and complete the module. ;-)